Breakdown your screenplays, rundowns, commercials and non-fiction scripts efficiently!Sign up if you haven't already!

 In the top box, you’ll see your scene text.
 This can be coloured in a couple of different ways:

-- The scene text of a screenplay is normally white but may sport a version colour if you have triggered a revision.
+- The background of the scene text is normally white but may sport a version colour if you have triggered a revision.
 These adhere to WGA (Writers Guild of America) standard versioning colours.
 (Read more in Working with drama screenplays).

 - The scene text of a multi-camera rundown shows the source colour (Read more in Working with multi-camera live/studio scripts & rundowns)